 - In the TX Level (dBm) field, enter the desired TX signal level (TSL).
-The range of values depends on the frequency and RFU type. - To mute the TX output of the RFU, select On in the TX Mute field.
-To unmute the TX output of the RFU, select Off.
+The range of values depends on the frequency and RFU type. - To mute the TX output of the RFU, select Mute in the TX mutefield.
+To unmute the TX output of the RFU, select Unmute.
+To configure a timed mute, select Mute with Timer.